The UK Bathroom Habits Survey: grime, good hygiene and grooming to land love

 We thought we’d find out once and for all whether men were getting a bad rap, and the findings weren’t pretty…

 Almost half (45%) of men admit to not washing their hands after every toilet visit, and less than half (49%) brush their teeth twice a day.

 Nearly two in three don’t clean up their nails after cutting them – nearly double the number of women who’ll do the same.
-They could always just grab a nail clipper with a nail catcher.
+They could always just grab a nail clipper.